shekhar-patil/shekhar-patil.github.io/blog/2025-08-20-google-interview-experience/index.md

 This round was tricky.
 I took some time to understand the problem and realized it involved **cycle detection in a graph**.

 I made mistakes in the beginning, and it took me about **35 minutes** to get the solution right.
-Then I did a quick dry run in the last 5 minutes.
+Then I did a quick dry run in the another 5 minutes.
 The interviewer confirmed my final solution was correct.
 He had a follow-up question, but we ran out of time.

 **Probable rating:** *Leaning Hire*